aosabook/500lines/sampler/README.md

 ### Approximating the distribution

-Now we have the machinery to answer our question from earlier: if the player has two items, and we want the player to be able to defeat the monster within three hits 50% of the time, how many hit points should the monster have?
+Now we have the machinery to answer our question from earlier: If the player has two items, and we want the player to be able to defeat the monster within three hits 50% of the time, how many hit points should the monster have?